Genesis HealthCare Careers

-8. Serves as a mentor to Social Services staff and interdisciplinary team members to develop and provide clinical interventions to address catastrophic events that occur during the patient/resident stay in the facility.
+8. Provides clinical interventions, staff support and education to address catastrophic events that occur during the patient's/resident's stay in the facility.

-9. Serves as a resource and participates as part of the interdisciplinary care team to develop and provide interventions to resolve behavior or mood problems.
+9. Participates as part of the interdisciplinary care team to develop and provide interventions to resolve behavior or mood problems.

-12. Serves as resource to patients/residents, families/significant others, and staff for conflict resolution as needed.
+13. May serve as resource to patients/residents, families/significant others, and staff for conflict resolution as needed

-1. Ensures that patient/resident discharge goals are identified at admission and documented accordingly.
+1. Identifies patient/resident discharge goals at admission and documents initial discharge plan.

 2. Works with patient/resident, family members/significant others, and interdisciplinary care team through care planning and utilization management throughout the course of the stay to identify strengths and needs to ensure an appropriate discharge plan is formulated.